On the detection and precise localisation of merging black holes events through strong gravitational lensing: Gravitational Wave Event Localisation

 \subsection{Sub-arcsecond localisation}

-In the case that a reliable host identification has been done, we can refine the position of the GW within the host galaxy by jointly modelling the EM+GW data.
+In the case that a reliable host identification has been done, we can refine the source position of the BBH within the host galaxy by jointly modelling the EM+GW data.
 This is implicitly done in the identification framework (it is part of the evidence calculations), but we also separately investigate the localisation performance.
 We chose to look at the localisation for three typical systems, one system with two detected GWs, one with three, and one with four.
-The inferences of the GW positions in the source plane, with respect to the host galaxy are shown in \cref{fig:subarcseclocalisation}.
+The inferences of the BBH positions in the source plane, with respect to the host galaxy are shown in \cref{fig:subarcseclocalisation}.
 As expected, having more detected images will improve localisation.
-Although smaller source galaxies improve localisation in an absolute sense (due to the assumption that the GW positions follow the source light distribution), the downside is that the relative position of the GW within the galaxy is badly constrained, and moreover, smaller sources provide fewer constraints in the lens model and hence poorer identification of the EM system that hosts the GW.
+Although smaller source galaxies improve localisation in an absolute sense (due to the assumption that the BBH source positions follow the source light distribution), the downside is that the relative source position of the BBH within the galaxy is badly constrained, and moreover, smaller sources provide fewer constraints in the lens model and hence poorer identification of the EM system that hosts the GW.

 In the right panel of \cref{fig:subarcseclocalisation}, the source position posterior is actually bimodal.
-This is caused by the symmetry of the lens model: for an elliptical power law lens, time delays and magnifications remain constant upon reflection through the ellipses' major and minor axes.
-The source light distribution prior breaks this symmetry (we assume that the position prior is proportional to the light intensity) .
-External shear also breaks the symmetry (though not the 180 degree rotational symmetry), but generally the effect of an external shear is relatively small compared to uncertainties on magnifications and arrival times.
+This is caused by the symmetry of the lens model: for an elliptical power law lens, time delays, and magnifications remain constant upon reflection through the ellipses' major and minor axes.
+The source light distribution prior breaks this symmetry (we assume that the source position prior is proportional to the light intensity).
+External shear also breaks the symmetry (though not the 180-degree rotational symmetry), but generally the effect of an external shear is relatively small compared to uncertainties on magnifications and arrival times.